-6. Obtain a copy of the legally adopted budget and all amendments.
+6 Obtain a copy of the legally adopted budget and all amendments.

-Management provided us with a copy of the original budgets.
-There was one amendment to the budget during the year.
+Management provided us with a copy of the original budget.
+There were no amendments to the budget during the year

-7. Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.
+7 Trace documentation for the adoption of the budget and approval of any amendments to the minute book, and report whether there are any exceptions.